-In July 2020, the Rohatyn Center for Global Affairs launched a new series of programs that encompass six areas of global and international concern.
+The programs sponsored by the Rohatyn Center for Global Affairs encompass six areas of global and international concern.
 Led by RCGA Faculty Fellows, these thematic programs host events that encourage discussion on a range of global topics, support courses in diverse majors and interdisciplinary programs, and help form the intellectual foundation for RCGA’s co-curricular programming.

 The RCGA Program on Global Economics explores how international and global economics have affected the world—its regions, countries, societies, and people—in the past and present, and how they may do so in the future.

 Global Health and Medicine

 The RCGA Program on Global Health and Medicine connects students with practitioners and scholars whose work bears on complex issues that affect the well-being of people worldwide.
 These include pandemics, health care infrastructure and health systems, as well as the cultural and sociopolitical aspects of contagion and public health, the linkages between health and development, the health consequences of conflict and prevention and treatment of sickness across cultures and societies, and innovative solutions to enhance global health.